nrclark/grouplib/README.md

 `$(call set_grouplib_dir,target_directory)`

-after you include grouplib but before you define your first target.
+after you include grouplib but before you define your first group-target.